Connected Learning Summit

 Final paper and extended abstracts from all session types will be included in the Connected Learning Conference Proceedings.
 All proposals will be peer reviewed.
 Research papers only will be blind reviewed.

 Research Papers.
 Academic papers will be subject to blind peer review.
-(7 pages max) Accepted papers will be given a 15 to 20 minute presentation slot on the program, bundled together in groups of 3 to 4, to create 60 minute sessions on a particular theme or topic and then published in the proceedings.
+(7 pages max, using template) Accepted papers will be given a 15 to 20 minute presentation slot on the program, bundled together in groups of 3 to 4, to create 60 minute sessions on a particular theme or topic and then published in the proceedings.

 Papers that do not meet selection standards for individual presentation will be considered for presentation as working papers.